Helmut W. Pesch: Illustrator, translator, editor

 Pesch contributed cover pictures and maps to the fantasy series Dragon - Söhne von Atlantis, published by Pabel Verlag KG from 1973 to 1975.
 He provided the fantasy series Mythor, published by Pabel-Moewig Verlag from 1980, with illustrations and maps.
 His maps have been used in German editions of the novels of the fantasy author David Eddings.

-From 1984, Pesch translated novels by authors including Lloyd Alexander, James Branch Cabell, Eric Rücker Eddison, Brian Lumley, Dennis L. McKiernan, Naomi Mitchison, John Myers Myers, Diana L. Paxson, Tom Shippey, J. R. R. Tolkien, Joan D. Vinge and Catherine Webb from English to German.
+From 1984, Pesch translated novels by authors including Lloyd Alexander, James Branch Cabell, E. R. Eddison, Brian Lumley, Dennis L. McKiernan, Naomi Mitchison, John Myers Myers, Diana L. Paxson, Tom Shippey, J. R. R. Tolkien, Joan D. Vinge and Catherine Webb from English to German.
 His translation of Dennis L. McKiernan's Drachenkampf (originally Dragondoom) was nominated for the Kurd-Laßwitz-Preis 1993 and voted sixth place there.

 He has edited novels by Ken Follett and David Baldacci, Stephen King, Peter Berling, Johannes K. Soyener and Wolfram zu Mondfeld, Thomas Gifford, Andreas Eschbach and Wolfgang Hohlbein.